 The 7th Century murals in the Afrosiyab Museum, Samarkand

-These murals - beautifully restored - are testament to the city when it was once known as Afrosiyab and much like the Apadama in Persepolis (Iran) is a fascinating insight into the cultures and traditions of the time.
+These murals - beautifully restored - are testament to the city when it was once known as Afrosiyab and are a fascinating insight into the cultures and traditions of the time.
 The scene is delicately painted and the colours still glow bright depicting on three walls scenes of battle, horsemanship, Emir's, Caliphs and retinues of different ethnic tribes people bearing gifts.
 All of this is interwoven with symbolic animals and birds and there is now a little video in the museum too that brings the work back to life.

 The world’s oldest Koran (Muyie Mubarak Library, Khast Imam Complex (Tashkent) 7th Century

 An unlikely contender but fascinating to me because of the grizzly story attached to this particular manuscript.
 It is stained with the blood of the 3rd Caliph Othman who was brutally attacked and stabbed to death whilst reading it in his private chambers in Medina.
 His wife Aisha was with him and had part of right hand and fingers severed in the attack.
 Written in Kufic script in an early form of Arabic on elk skin the book sits in a large glass box to stare at and ponder its age and significance.
 For more details as to why this particular Koran is stained with his blood read up on who came after the Prophet…